What Did I Learn from My EAA Experiences?

 Cameras

-In addition to the Atik Infinity camera, which was my introduction to EAA, I have also used or purchased (and not yet used...) several cameras from ZWO.
+In addition to the Atik Infinity camera, which was my introduction to EAA, I have also used or purchased (and one never used...) several cameras from ZWO.

 Atik Infinity